 Diagonals of a Polygon

-A diagonal is a line segment that connects the corners (or vertices) of a polygon that are not adjacent or next to each other.
+A diagonal is a line segment that connects a polygon’s corners (or vertices) that are not adjacent or next to each other.

 Take, for instance, the square below.
 Points A and C are not adjacent corners.
 If you draw a line segment that connects A and C, you form the diagonal AC.